quachtina96/mtPipeline/README.txt

-mtVariantCaller.py  	(MToolbox script for variant calling) VCFoutput.py 			(MToolBox script for creating the VCF) combineVCF.sh 			(combines the VCFs of a cohort into a single VCF for haplogroup analysis) pipeFunctions.py 		(contains the sam/bam analysis functions called by simplepipe.py) histDepth.R 			(creates a histogram of the depth of coverage for each; called by simplepipe.py) parameters.sh 			(sourced in mtPipeline, denotes the paths to various tools and executables)
+mtVariantCaller.py  	(MToolbox script for variant calling) VCFoutput.py 			(MToolBox script for creating the VCF) combineVCF.sh 			(combines the VCFs of a cohort into a single VCF for haplogroup analysis) completeVCF.py   		(generates completed.vcf from combined.vcf using info extracted from the samples' assembly-table.txt to fill missing info) pipeFunctions.py 		(contains the sam/bam analysis functions called by simplepipe.py) histDepth.R 			(creates a histogram of the depth of coverage for each; called by simplepipe.py) parameters.sh 			(sourced in mtPipeline, denotes the paths to various tools and executables)